Likelihood of confusion

 The Fifth Circuit affirmed the district court’s holding that Axis had infringed ALO’s “Appliance Liquidation Outlet” mark but assigned clear error to the district court’s finding that “Appliance Liquidation” was valid mark.
 The Fifth Circuit also found that the district court had abused its discretion in awarding attorneys’ fees to ALO.

 With respect to the marks’ validity, the Fifth Circuit noted that both marks were unregistered and thus were not presumptively valid.
 The Court found that the record did not support the conclusion that “Appliance Liquidation” was a source identifier and thus found that it was not a valid mark.
 However, the Fifth Circuit was satisfied that “Appliance Liquidation Outlet” served as a source identifier.
-The Court found that although “Appliance Liquidation Outlet” was descriptive, the evidence established that San Antonian consumers perceived the mark as conveying information about ALO, not merely reflecting a class of services or businesses, [...]
+The Court found that although “Appliance Liquidation Outlet” was descriptive, the evidence established that San Antonian consumers perceived the mark as conveying information about ALO, not merely reflecting a class of services [...]

 Continue Reading